 Most of the financial planners and portfolio managers that I’ve talked to about getting back in the market have been unanimous on one point.
 They all recommend staying away from timing the stock market.
 It’s a fool’s errand.

 “Nobody can successfully time the stock market consistently.
 So the best way for investors to get back in the market is to find 4 or 5 no-load mutual funds that are diversified across large-cap, small-cap, and international.
 And then set up a monthly automatic deposit into each at whatever level you can afford, say $50 per month for each.
 And then sit back and work hard at your real job and spend more time with your family.
 Only check your fund accounts once a year,” said Tom Kerr, Portfolio Manager at the Rocky Peak Small Cap Value Fund.

 Don’t Rush To Jump Back In

 If you think that you have missed the stock market’s move, it may be prudent to take your return to it a little slower than you probably want to.
-It is hard when you hear in the news about how well the market it doing and you’re still sitting on the sideline.
+It is hard when you hear about how well the market is doing in the news, and you’re still sitting on the sideline.

 How To Get Back On The Horse With Saving Money

 Negative Changes In Our Habits Creep Into Our Lives